franciscovfonseca/AI-System-Inventory/README.md

 ## 📌 Project Overview

-**NorthPoint Financial Services** — a mid-size financial institution operating in the EU — had no centralised visibility into its AI systems.
-Leadership could not answer the most fundamental governance question: *"What AI are we running, how risky is it, and are we compliant?"*
+**NorthPoint Financial Services** - a mid-size financial institution operating in the EU - had no centralised visibility into its AI systems.
+Leadership could not answer the most fundamental governance question: *"What AI are we running, how risky is it and are we compliant?"*

 This project delivered that answer.
-I designed and executed a complete AI system inventory programme covering four production AI systems across credit, fraud, customer support, and marketing.
-The output: a structured inventory, EU AI Act risk classification with full legal reasoning, NIST AI RMF control mapping, automated governance validation, and an executive report ready for board and regulatory review.
+I designed and executed a complete AI system inventory programme covering four production AI systems across credit, fraud, customer support and marketing.
+The output: a structured inventory, EU AI Act risk classification with full legal reasoning, NIST AI RMF control mapping, automated governance validation and an executive report ready for board and regulatory review.

-> **The business impact:** NorthPoint can now demonstrate to regulators, auditors, and the board exactly which AI systems it operates, what risk tier each carries, what obligations apply, and what controls are in place — with documented, auditable evidence for every decision.
+> **The business impact:** NorthPoint can now demonstrate to regulators, auditors and the board exactly which AI systems it operates, what risk tier each carries, what obligations apply and what controls are in place - with documented, auditable evidence for every decision.

 This project is **Phase 1** of an ongoing AI governance programme.
-Phase 2 applies deep risk assessment methodology to the two HIGH RISK systems identified here. [→ View Phase 2](https://github.com/franciscovfonseca/AI-Risk-Assessment)
+Phase 2 applies deep risk assessment methodology to the two HIGH RISK systems identified here. → [View Phase 2](https://github.com/franciscovfonseca/AI-Risk-Assessment)

 ---